 A defined benefit plan administration cost is usually borne by the plan sponsor, as the plan sponsor is liable for the value of the assets used to make benefits payments.
 A defined benefit plan can be a helpful retirement vehicle for business owners because the business is not exposed to the risk of the plan losing value.
 After all, the investments in the fund are not liquid.
 However, cash balance plans can be accessed before retirement and are particularly useful for entrepreneurs.

-Start a Sole Proprietorship Defined Benefit Plan
+How to Set Up a Defined Benefit Plan

 Here are the five steps to setting up a plan: